khanm1/News-That-s-Fit-to-Scrape/README.md

 |Handlebars (Templating Engine)|

-Deployed on: `Heroku` Please click on this link [link]( https://mohammadscrape.herokuapp.com/) to Check the App out.
+Deployed on: `Heroku` Please click on this [link]( https://mohammadscrape.herokuapp.com/) to Check the App out.

 ## Usage